Health and Safety Plan

-- Students should make every effort not to remove their masks during class or rehearsal.
+- If wearing masks, students should make every effort not to remove their masks during class or rehearsal.

 - Should a student need to remove a mask, whether single-use or reusable, they will follow the appropriate mask disposal protocol outlined below, immediately wash their hands and/or use an alcohol based hand sanitizer (letting it dry for 30 seconds), and then put on a clean mask.

 - If a student needs to remove a single-use mask, they will dispose of it in the trash can provided inside the studio.

 - If a student needs to remove a reusable mask, they will place it into its own sealable bag and return home with their mask.